-- i. deliver approximately 195 new homes; - ii. create a new defensible Green Belt boundary to the east and south of the site; - iii. provide sensitive design that relates to the development of the Philadelphia Complex by providing a buffer to the west between the residential development and the proposed commercial development, and incorporate design that relates to the area's historic past; - iv. be of high architectural quality to protect long distance views to the southern edge of the development from the south; - v. provide greenspace on the northern edge of the site to provide a gas main easement and to mitigate the impacts of a natural swale and associated surface water flooding; - vi. provide greenspace buffers to the south and east of the site in order to support the adjacent wildlife and green infrastructure corridor and limit any impact on the areas landscape character: - vii. protect the Local Wildlife Site located on the north eastern edge of the site and minimise impact on priority species and habitat in the locality; - viii. provide pedestrian and cycle links through the site and along the southern and eastern boundaries to link to neighbouring residential areas and nearby parkland; - ix. include vehicle access from the Philadelphia Complex redevelopment; and - x. provide junction improvements if necessary to Coaley Lane/Houghton Road, A182/Front Street and A182/B1286 junctions.
+- i. deliver approximately 195 new homes; - ii. create a new defensible Green Belt boundary to the east and south of the site; - iii. provide sensitive design that relates to the development of the Philadelphia Complex by providing a buffer to the west between the residential development and the proposed commercial development and incorporates design that relates to the area's historic past including Newbottle Village Conservation Area, and Listed Building in the locality; - iv. be of high architectural quality to protect long distance views to the southern edge of the development from the south;

+- v. provide greenspace on the northern edge of the site to provide a gas main easement and to mitigate the impacts of a natural swale and associated surface water flooding; - vi. provide greenspace buffers to the south and east of the site in order to support the adjacent wildlife and green infrastructure corridor and limit any impact on the areas landscape character; - vii. protect the Local Wildlife Site located on the north eastern edge of the site and minimise impact on priority species and habitat in the locality; - viii. provide pedestrian and cycle links through the site and along the southern and eastern boundaries to link to neighbouring residential areas and nearby parkland; - ix. include vehicle access from the Philadelphia Complex redevelopment; and - x. provide junction improvements if necessary to Coaley Lane/Houghton Road, A182/Front Street and A182/B1286 junctions.

-Strategic and local policies
+Strategic and Local Policies

-5. Healthy and safe communities
+5. Healthy & Safe Communities